-With hundreds of metres of the structure to look at, and a race against time to conduct the inspection, it can be very challenging for inspectors to correctly record and report the location of defects.
+With hundreds of metres of the wharf structure to look at, and a race against time to conduct the inspection, it can be difficult for surveyors to correctly record and report the location of defects.
 Typically, generalised reporting occurs over larger parts of the wharf and can result in less accuracy.

-Limited access space: The primary challenge is the constrained space between the underside of the wharf and the water's surface.
+Limited access space: Constrained space between the underside of the wharf and the water's surface.
 This restricted area makes it difficult for personnel to physically access and inspect the underside of the structure.

 Tidal and Swell Variations: Inspections must be timed carefully to account for tidal changes and swell conditions.